 The second thing the ANS does, which is also directly related to the first, is manage both energy production and energy storage.
 This is another huge component of survival, especially in the sense of our evolutionary biology.

 For an animal in the wild, nothing is more crucial when it comes to survival than managing energy.
-This is a topic I covered in my previous article on CrossFit.

 When an animal is racing to catch its prey, or when it’s trying to avoid becoming prey itself, its survival depends on its ability to generate a massive amount of energy as quickly as possible.